Primary Source: Celebrating Labor

 The advantage of eight hours to the laboring classes will be (1st) employment; (2d) steady employment; (3d) better wages; (4th) relief from anxiety that comes from idleness and poverty; (5th) an opportunity to lay aside the means for the purchase of a home; (6th) opportunity to see and get acquainted with the family by day-light; (7th) more time for intellectual improvement; (8th) a chance for outdoor recreation on the secular day, without being compelled to take Sunday for that purpose; (9th) the ability to obtain respectable dress and make a good appearance, whereby encouragement is given to attend church and social gatherings, resulting in intellectual, moral and spiritual improvement.

 During World War II, as men journeyed overseas to fight the Germans, Italians and Japanese, women rushed in to fill the workforce.
 Real-life Rosie the Riveters joined the assembly lines at aircraft, tank, ship, and munitions factories, with many earning a paycheck for the first time.
-But the workplace was not always a friendly place to work.
-Josephine Carson, working in a library with other young women, describes the system they devised to ward off a lecherous supervisor, and how they felt when the war ended.
+But after the war, women were let go to make room for the returning men.
+Josephine Carson, working in a library with other young women, describes how they felt when the war ended.

 In college we were taught that we should be able to handle both a career and a family.
 We knew it would be difficult, but we thought we had the brains to work it out, the brains and the energy and the expertise.
 So I think this was rather a blow after the war ended.
 I think that women after the war did not want to go home.
 They wanted a career.
 They worked during the war outside their homes and then in many cases they were fired and they had to go back to the home because the boys were coming back.
 They wanted the jobs for the men.
 I think we were trying to work for economic fairness and social acceptance of women in the work force.
 And, of course, the women said, “We were okay during the war effort.
 We’re not now?”